visenze/visearch-sdk-java/README.md

 ###4.5 Check Indexing Status

 The fetching and indexing process take time, and you may only search for images after their indexs are built.
-If you want to keep track of this process, you can call the ```insertStatus``` endpoint with the image's unique identifier.
+If you want to keep track of this process, you can call the ```insertStatus``` endpoint with the image's trasaction identifier.

 ```java
 List<Image> images = new ArrayList<Image>();